poudelprakash/poudelprakash.github.io/_posts/2016-08-19-guake-like-dropdown-terminal-in-mac.md

 By default, iterm switches your workspace when you try to open it from full screen apps.
 You can setup iterm to float over full screen apps with following steps:

-### Step 1: Enable the 'Hide iTerm2 from the Dock...' option from the Advanced menu in preferences
+### Enable the 'Hide iTerm2 from the Dock...' option from the Advanced menu in preferences
 Preference -> Advanced -> Hide iTerm2 from the dock ... => set to Yes
-### Step 2: Configure your profile for all spaces:
+### Configure your profile for all spaces:
 Under preference -> profile -> window -> space : set to all spaces.
-### Step 3: Restart Guake
+### Restart Guake
+After restarting you should be able to use iterm also from full screen apps.

 Did this work for you?
 Please leave your comments below.